michael-milette/moodle-filter_filtercodes/README.md

 * Section ID (encoded) [%7Bsectionid%7D]: %7Bsectionid%7D
 * Section Name [{sectionname}] : [{sectionname}]
 * Contacts in this course [{coursecontacts}]: {coursecontacts}
+* Please help other members of [{mygroups}] who might be struggling : Please help other members of {mygroups} who might be struggling.
 * You current grade in this course is [{coursegradepercent}]: {coursegradepercent}
 * Available free application disk space [{diskfreespace}]: {diskfreespace}
 * Available free moodledata disk space [{diskfreespacedata}]: {diskfreespacedata}